Gehrig-Barnes/react-hooks-hogwild/README.md

-# HogWild: The React app for fans of prize-winning pigs

-## React Week 1 Project

-## Deliverables

 - _When the app first loads_, display a tile for each hog in the `porker_data.js` file.
 In the tile, display the **name** and **image** for